SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Every bit that you did, made you slightly better at debating, slightly better at organizing, and more knowledgeable of how people management works.

 Alright then, why have a recruitment in the first place?
 Why not just take everyone that wants to join the club, into the club?
-Having an inclusive round 1, round 2, and round 3, while having a low bar for selectivity, gives us like 80% of the benefits that I talk about in [History](#history).
-And the best part is that people stop showing up to debates during the month of round 3, that means they've lost interest and have filtered themselves out.
+Having an inclusive round 1, round 2, and round 3, while having a low bar for selectivity, still gives us like 80% of the benefits of selectivity that I talk about in [History](#history).
+And the best part is that when people stop showing up to debates during the month of round 3, that means they've lost interest and have filtered themselves out.
 And hence you don't need to add people to a group they don't want to be in.

 ## The 2024 model